lori-TTL-ui/TTL__SalesforceExportAutomation/README.md

 ---

-## Granting Client Access to This Repository

-Once you have set up the repository, follow these steps to give your client access:

-### Option A — Invite as a Collaborator (single client)

-1. Go to your repository on GitHub (e.g. `github.com/YOUR_USERNAME/SalesforceExportAutomation`)
-2. Click the **Settings** tab at the top of the repo page
-3. In the left sidebar click **Collaborators**
-4. Click **Add people**
-5. Enter your client's **GitHub username or email address**
-6. Select their name from the dropdown and click **Add to repository**
-7. Your client will receive an email invitation — they must click **Accept invitation** before they can access the repo
-8. Once accepted, they can view all files and follow the Setup instructions above
+## Delivering This Package to a Client

-### Option B — GitHub Template Repository (best for multiple clients)
+### Recommended: GitHub Template Repository

-This approach lets each client create their own independent copy of the repo with one click — recommended if you plan to deliver this to more than one client.
+This is the cleanest delivery method — each client gets their own independent copy with one click, no file uploading required.

+**One-time setup (consultant does this once):**
-1. Go to your repository → **Settings**
+1. Go to your **SalesforceExportAutomation** repo → **Settings**
-2. Under the **General** section, check **Template repository**
+2. Under **General**, check **Template repository**
-3. Change the repo visibility to **Public** (required for templates)
+3. Change visibility to **Public** (Settings → Danger Zone → Change visibility)
-   - Settings → scroll to **Danger Zone** → **Change visibility → Change to public**
+   > Safe to make public — no credentials or org-specific URLs are in the code

+**For each new client:**
-4. Share this link with your client:
+1. Share this link with your client:
    ```
    https://github.com/YOUR_USERNAME/SalesforceExportAutomation
    ```
-5. Your client clicks **Use this template → Create a new repository**
+2. Client clicks **Use this template → Create a new repository**
-6. They name their own private repo and click **Create repository**
+3. They name it (e.g. `SalesforceExportAutomation`), set it to **Private**, click **Create repository**
-7. All files are copied into their own GitHub account — they then follow the Setup instructions above to add their own secrets and variables
+4. All files are automatically copied into their own repo ✅
+5. They follow the Setup instructions in this README to add their own secrets and variables

-> **Note:** Making the repo public is safe because no credentials or org-specific URLs are hardcoded in the code — everything is configured through GitHub Secrets and Variables which are never visible publicly.
+### Alternative: Invite as a Collaborator

+If a client doesn't want to manage their own repo, you can invite them to yours:

+1. Go to your repo → **Settings → Collaborators → Add people**
+2. Enter their GitHub username or email
+3. They accept the email invitation and can access the repo